biril/backbone-faux-server/README.md

 ```

 The "createBook" parameter simply defines a name for the route.
 The URL parameter, "library-app/books", is pretty
-straightforward in the preceding example but note that the URL may (and usually will) be specified as a matching
+straightforward in the preceding example - it's the URL of the Books Collection.
+Note however that the URL may
-expression, similar to those used on [Backbone routes](http://backbonejs.org/#Router-routes).
-So URL-expressions
+(and usually will) be specified as a matching expression, similarly to
-may contain parameter parts, `:param`, which match a single URL component between slashes; and splat parts `*splat`,
+[Backbone routes](http://backbonejs.org/#Router-routes): URL-expressions may contain parameter parts, `:param`,
+which match a single URL component between slashes; and splat parts `*splat`, which can match any number of URL
-which can match any number of URL components.
-The values captured by params and splats will be passed as extra
+components.
+The values captured by params and splats will be passed as extra parameters to the given handler
-parameters to the given handler method.
-The URL-expression may also be a regular expression, in which case all
+method.
+The URL-expression may also be a regular expression, in which case all values captured by reg-exp
-values captured by reg-exp capturing groups will be passed as extra parameters to the handler method.
+capturing groups will be passed as extra parameters to the handler method.

 Define more routes to handle updating, reading and deleting Models.
 The `addRoutes` method is used below to define
 routes to handle all actions (create, read, update and delete) for the preceding Book example: